 Grants, contributions and promises to give: Grants, contributions and promises to give are recognized as support in the year that they are unconditionally received from the donor.
 They are reported as increases in the appropriate category of net assets.
 Grants, contributions and promises to give that will not be collected within one year have been discounted at a rate commensurate with the risks involved at the time the gift was pledged, based upon anticipated payment dates.
-CI has established an allowance for uncollectible pledges in the amount of \$462,000 and \$642,000 at June 30, 2019 and 2018, respectively.
+CI has established an allowance for uncollectible pledges in the amount of \$1,508,000 and \$462,000 at June 30, 2020 and 2019, respectively.
 This allowance is mainly based on potential de-obligations of existing restricted pledges.
 Historically, de-obligations mainly arose in cases where CI has completed the project at less than the full amount of the associated grant, and less frequently, when the donor chooses to discontinue funding for economic or other reasons.

-Contributions include in-kind gifts that consisted of donated professional fees, equipment and airfare.
+Contributions include in-kind gifts that mainly consisted of donated professional fees, equipment and airfare.
 The in-kind contributions are recorded at their fair value as of the date the goods or services are provided.
-In-kind contributions were \$1,153,000 and \$796,000 for the years ended June 30, 2019 and 2018, respectively.
+In-kind contributions were \$1,204,000 and \$1,153,000 for the years ended June 30, 2020 and 2019, respectively.

 Notes receivable: Notes are recorded as receivables at face value when the agreement is signed by both parties.
 Related interest income is recognized as it is earned.
 An allowance for uncollectible notes is based on an evaluation of the collectability of the principal and interest.
-There was no allowance for uncollectible notes receivable as of June 30, 2019 or 2018.
+There was no allowance for uncollectible notes receivable as of June 30, 2020 or 2019.